 If you’ve bought a road disc bike recently, you’ve probably asked yourself…which road disc wheelset would be a real upgrade at a reasonable price?

 How do you decide which are the best road bike wheels for you and where you should buy them?
 This post answers these and other question we road cycling enthusiasts face when it’s time for new wheels.

 I review the latest and best climbing wheels, explain why they are the right choice for some riders, tell you which I like and don’t, and why.

-If you are a serious regular cyclist, you need to focus on aerodynamics and aero wheels, two things that are really important to cycling on the flat earth we ride.
+If you are a serious regular cyclist, you need to focus on aerodynamics and aero bike wheels, two things that are critical to cycling fast on the flat earth we ride.

 Groupsets and Components